 The risk of dangerous side effects increases if tricyclics are mixed with alcohol, cimetidine (Tagamet), St. John’s wort, or monoamine oxidase inhibitors (MAOIs).4

-Risks and Overdose
+Risks & Signs of Overdose

 Tricyclic antidepressants may increase the risk of cardiovascular issues.
 A study in England found that tricyclics were associated with a 35% increased risk of heart disease.
 The study authors did not find an increased risk with newer antidepressants such as SSRIs.4